 So you can see that sometimes, active femur rotation continues and complements edging in good turns and increase edge angles, while some other times it leads to pivoting the skis and taking them off the edge.

-Further, shifting attention to the outside ski now: if the edge of the outside ski is engaged firmly and carving, at some edge angle and with a long leg, rotating the femurs will effectively just apply more pressure to the tips, perhaps enhancing the Steering or Carving action, while simultaneously unweighting the tails - which tend to break away if this effort is strong.
-But, it cannot help with edge angles anymore - instead it will help twist the hips to create counter.
+Further, shifting attention to the outside ski now: if the edge of the outside ski is engaged firmly and carving, at some edge angle and with a long leg, rotating the femur (inside) will effectively just apply more pressure to the tips, perhaps enhancing the Steering or Carving action, while simultaneously unweighting the tails - which tend to break away if this effort is strong.
+But, it cannot help with edge angles anymore - instead it will help twist the hips to create counter (if the edge is engaged, the active rotation effort will move the hips instead).
 So there are limits to the femur rotation's help to edge the skis, at high angles... as the outside leg becomes long and engaged, it is harder to rotate the femurs - other movements help at high edge angles.

-If you're thinking it's required for skidded/short turns, that's only true when the legs are long (no edge angle).
+If you're thinking that femur rotation is required for skidded/short turns, that's only true when the legs are long (no edge angle).
 In terms of movements to focus on, there are many ways to achieve skidded turns, see Redirecting for the biomechanics involved there!